thaddavis/hthaogcrj-practice/READMEs/full.md

 In this video we’ll take a close look at a PRODUCTION application involving the use of LLMs, AI agents, GCP, Python, and Docker.

 That’s right I said PRODUCTION.
 This is the real deal.
-So wake up!
+Wake up!

 If you’re new to these technologies, I’ll do my best to make them approachable but you will need at least some familiarity with Python, Cloud Computing, and CLIs to easily follow along.

-If you’re already very familiar with these technologies, I’d love your feedback on this application’s overall design…
+If you’re already very familiar with these technologies, I’d love your feedback on this application’s overall design in the comments…

-What we’re going to do in this video is build up from scratch a team of customizable A.I. news reporters that will synthesize information from a configurable list of websites and report it to us on a regular basis via email.
-By regular basis I mean hourly or daily, or whatever interval we’d like.
+In this video we’re going to build a team of personalized A.I. news reporters who will send us daily bullet points highlighting news updates happening across multiple websites

 Here’s an architecture diagram of what we’ll be building for clarity…

-This design can be used as the foundation for many applications but to get your creative juices flowing, I’ll give you 2 that come to mind…
+This design can be used as the foundation for many applications BUT to get your creative juices flowing, I’ll give you 2 that come to mind…

 	1) a productivity hack for staying up-to-date on a niche that matters to you
 	2) building your own A.I.-powered newsletter